 Type of institution: University/Higher Education Institution

-This program consists of 360 credit points.
-Students will complete 15 core courses, as well as eight elective courses.
+This course consists of 360 credit points.
+Students will complete 15 core units, as well as eight elective units.

 - Abnormal psychology